apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 ```

 The `add_test` function is used to activate the standard tests.
 Additional plug-ins (such as checkstyle), will get queried on their own.

+This function may also be defined as `PROJECT_NAME_personality_file_tests`, where `PROJECT_NAME` matches the value passed via `--project`
+or autodetermined by various means.
+The `PROJECT_NAME` version takes precedence over the generic version.

 ## Module & Profile Determination